ap0llo/wolpertinger/Docs/Communication Protocol.md

 ####Message Splitting
 A message might be too long to be sent in one piece.
 In this case, the message's payload is split.
-Metadata is added to **all** message pieces.
+All Metadata is added to **all** message pieces.
-Additionally, to more metadata fields are added to the message.
+Additionally more metadata fields are added to the message.

 -	Fragment Index
 	-	Key: <code>fragment_index</code>